HybridSystemsLab/QuaternionBasedHybridController/README.md

 # QuaternionBasedHybridController
-Simulation IC's from Mayhew, Sanfelice, TAC 2011
+Simulation of hybrid controller in Mayhew, Sanfelice, TAC 2011